Acute Pancreatitis

 • Increased vascular permeability.

-• Pancreatic edema, necrosis, and hemorrhage.
+• Pancreatic oedema, necrosis, and haemorrhage.

 Systemic Effects